Columbia University leaders to get grilled by Congress at antisemitism hearing | KRDO

 The House Education and Workforce Committee announced Monday it will hold a hearing on April 17 featuring Columbia President Minouche Shafik and the two co-chairs of the board of trustees: Claire Shipman and David Greenwald.

 Shafik had been invited to testify at the disastrous December hearing where the presidents of Harvard University, the Massachusetts Institute of Technology and the University of Pennsylvania struggled to answer questions about whether calls for the genocide of Jews would violate school policies.
-The Columbia president declined the invitation due to a scheduling conflict, according to the Columbia Spectator.
+The Columbia president was unable to attend in December due to long-scheduled travel, according to university spokesperson Samantha Slater.

 Within weeks, the leaders of both Harvard and Penn had quit amid firestorms of controversy.